 4. IP theft takes years to happen and requires sophisticated hacking

 Theft of sensitive business secrets can take days, weeks, or even years.
 Depending on what methods a company takes to secure their IP, malicious insiders could easily steal this data in a matter of hours.
 The length of time needed can also depend on user permissions and the amount of data targeted.
-In some instances, data theft through downloading information onto a thumb drive, removing media, copied to cloud storage, or sending data outside the business through multiple emails.
+In some instances, data theft occurs by downloading information onto a thumb drive, removing media, copying to cloud storage, or sending data outside the business through multiple emails.

 5. Only one person carries out the theft of business secrets

-When the theft of sensitive business data is happening, usually, one person within the business or organization is responsible for stealing it.
+When the theft of sensitive business data happens, one person within the business or organization is usually responsible for stealing it.
 However, these IP theft operations often include business people, researchers, and designers who work on behalf of competitive companies looking to enter the market.
 It is rare for only one person to be involved in IP theft.
 After all, there has to be a buyer to warrant the risk.

 6. Nation-states only target the defense sector

 “They’re not just targeting defense sector companies,” said FBI Director Christopher Wray at the U.S. Department of Justice’s China Initiative Conference in February 2020.
 “The Chinese have targeted companies producing everything from proprietary rice and corn seeds to software for wind turbines to high-end medical devices.
 And they’re not just targeting innovation and R&D. They’re going after cost and pricing information, internal strategy documents, bulk [personally identifiable information (PII)]—anything that can give them a competitive advantage.”

 Another crime that involves the theft of a company’s inventions is patent infringement.
 Similar to IP Theft, patent infringement occurs after a patent is approved.
 Compared to stealing a business’s secrets, patents are released for the public to view once they are approved.